sensory workshop

-In Tokyo on April 26, 2019, a sensory workshop was held with around 20 Japanese professionals from diverse backgrounds.
+In Tokyo on April 26, 2019, a sensory workshop brought together about 20 Japanese professionals from diverse backgrounds.
 Attendees included individuals from industries such as marketing research agencies, fragrance, and printing companies, each with varying degrees of knowledge in sensory research.
 One participant expressed curiosity, stating, “I’m not familiar with sensory research, but it sounds intriguing!”
-Another attendee, who had experience in consumer research, voiced a desire to learn more about sensory evaluations.
-Despite their differing backgrounds, all participants shared a common goal of increasing their knowledge regarding sensory research and evaluations.
+Another attendee, with experience in consumer research, expressed a desire to learn more about sensory evaluations.
+Despite their different backgrounds, all participants shared a common goal: increasing their knowledge of sensory research and evaluations.

 Starting with Basics